-To maintain ideal weight it is very important that you watch your calorie intake.
+To maintain an ideal weight you must watch your calorie intake.
 A watch over your calorie consumption becomes quintessential when you come in your middle age.

 Gaining weight without eating more

-Even if the health of the person remains the same, the requirement for calorie reduces by 20 percent by the time you become 70 years of age.
+Even if the health of the person remains the same, the requirement for calories reduces by 20 percent by the time you become 70 years of age.

 How to burn calories